-All seemed to go well, but after the third week, I began to notice some inconsistencies with the site.
+All seemed to go well, but after the third week, I began to notice some inconsistencies with the application.
 Screens I had already documented began to show error.
-I reviewed the topics I'd already written, and I noticed some steps were out of order, some button names had changed.
+I reviewed the topics I’d already written, and I noticed some steps were out of order, some button names had changed.

 I made the updates immediately.
-I was expected, as a contributing team member, to deliver the documentation at the release of the feature.
+I was expected, as a contributing team member, to deliver the exact documentation upon the release of the feature.
 Any inconsistencies would impact with negative attention on the performance reviews of my work.
 And I am the most detailed, conscientious writer you will ever meet.
 Yes, if we do meet some day.